Wi-Fi Protected Access: WPA2

 Ratified in 2004, WPA2 replaced WPA.
 WPA2, which requires testing and certification by the Wi-Fi Alliance, implements the mandatory elements of IEEE 802.11i.
-In particular, it includes mandatory support for CCMP, an AES-based encryption mode.
+In particular, it includes support for CCMP, an AES-based encryption mode.
 Certification began in September, 2004.
 From March 13, 2006, to June 30, 2020, WPA2 certification was mandatory for all new devices to bear the Wi-Fi trademark.
-As of July 1, 2020, support for WPA3 is mandatory.